delatbabel/apisecurity/README.md

 ### Nonce Verification (Server)

-On the server side, client nonce verification requires a server object initialised with a cache object as per Nonce creation, above, for example:
+On the server side, nonce verification requires a server object initialised with a cache object as per Nonce creation, above, for example:

 ```php